Ununununununun/StealthNoSQL/README.md

 ## Disclaimer

-🌟🌟🌟 "The developer of **StealthNoSQL: The Ultimate NoSQL Injection Tool** is not responsible for any misuse or illegal activities conducted with this tool.
+🌟🌟🌟 "The developer of **StealthNoSQL : The Ultimate NoSQL Injection Tool** is not responsible for any misuse or illegal activities conducted with this tool.
 Use at your own risk." 🌟🌟🌟

 ### Note